chef/chef-web-docs/content/custom_resource_glossary.md

     weight = 200
 +++

-## Chef Infra Client Custom Resources Glossary

-The following __Domain Specific Language (DSL)__ methods are available when writing Custom Resources.
+The following domain-specific language (DSL) methods are available when writing custom resources.

 For further information about how to write custom resources please see [about custom resources]({{< relref "custom_resources.md" >}})